Saturday 6th February 2021 to Saturday 13th February 2021

 (To book an e-ticket for this show, please scroll down)

-As ever, we start the year with the Opera Prize, where 6 singers, nominated by the UK’s leading conservatoires, come head to head.
+As ever, Clonter’s starts the year with the Opera Prize, sponsored by the Ann Driver Trust, where 6 singers, nominated by the UK’s leading conservatoires, come head to head.

-As predicted, in February we will still need to be working digitally, but akin to the recitals, we feel that it is still of huge benefit to provide the nominees with a recording opportunity, as well as KEEPING YOU ENTERTAINED during this 3rd Lockdown.
+As predicted, in February we are still working digitally, but akin to the recitals, we feel that it is still of huge benefit to provide the nominees with a recording opportunity, as well as KEEPING YOU ENTERTAINED during this 3rd Lockdown.

-Sticking to the normal year’s calendar, we have pre-recorded the 6 nominees’ 3 arias, and they are being edited together, to present to you the usual Opera Prize format, whereby you get to vote, alongside our panel of judges.
+Sticking to the normal year’s calendar, we have pre-recorded the 6 nominees’ 3 arias, and they have been edited together, to present to you the usual Opera Prize format, whereby you get to vote, alongside our panel of judges, collectively acting as one member.
 Your vote is crucial!